Brian Dooreck MD

 Intestinal gas may cause a feeling of bloating.

 Only once the volume increases by one quart will the abdomen get bigger.
-The feeling of being "bloated" may occur, even if the abdomen is not distended.
+The feeling of being "bloated" may occur, even if the stomach is not distended.

 Key Points on Gas